-We have audited the financial statements of the business-type activities and fiduciary activities of the City of Burlington, Vermont Electric Department (the Department), as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Department's basic financial statements for the years then ended as listed in the table of contents.
+We have audited the financial statements of the business-type activities and fiduciary activities of the City of Burlington, Vermont Electric Department (the Department), as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the Department's basic financial statements as listed in the table of contents.

-In our opinions, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and fiduciary activities of the Department, as of June 30, 2023 and 2022, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinions, the accompanying financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities and fiduciary activities of the Department, as of June 30, 2024 and 2023, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.